-Running for almost two hundred miles along the coast from Belfast to Londonderry (Derry), this Northern Ireland road trip has everything from castles to stunning landscapes, Game of Thrones filming locations, whiskey distilleries, sandy beaches, and UNESCO world heritage sites.
+Running for around 130 miles along the coast from Belfast to Londonderry (Derry), this Northern Ireland road trip has everything from castles to stunning landscapes, Game of Thrones filming locations, whiskey distilleries, sandy beaches, and UNESCO world heritage sites.

 Today, we’re going to take you on a tour of some of our highlights of the Causeway Coastal Route, as well as answer some questions you might have about driving the route.
 Let’s get started with the highlights.